LukasDCode/Bloomfilter/README.md

 - ```--crypto``` activates a toggle to use cryptographic hash functions instead of non-cryptographic ones.
 - ```--auto``` runs the script in an automatic mode. it inserts and checks for values automatically to compare different hash functions against each other.

+## Hash Functions
+5 hash functions were used for both the cryptographic and the non-crpytographic mode.
+More hash functions can be used, they just have to be inserted into the ```switch``` and the ```verbose_switch``` of the bloom filter class, as well as their respective functions added at the bottom of the class.

+### Cryptographic Hash Functions
+- MD5
+- BLAKE2S
+- SHA256
+- SHA512
+- SHA3-256

+Information about them can be found [here](https://cryptobook.nakov.com/cryptographic-hash-functions/secure-hash-algorithms).

+### Non-Cryptographic Hash Functions
+- Murmur
+- FNV
+- Jenkins
+- Pearson
+- Hex-value

+Information about them can be found [here](https://en.wikipedia.org/wiki/Category:Hash_function_(non-cryptographic))